tonycmooz/options-trader-bot/README.md

   - If the average implied volatility is low, the system selects a Bull Call Spread strategy
 * If the trend is bearish:
   - If the average implied volatility is high (greater than 0.3 in this example), the function selects a Long Put strategy
-  - If the average implied volatility is low, the function selects a Bear Put Spread strategy
+  - If the average implied volatility is low, the system selects a Bear Put Spread strategy
 * If the trend is neutral:
-  - If the average implied volatility is high (greater than 0.3 in this example), the function selects a Long Straddle strategy
+  - If the average implied volatility is high (greater than 0.3 in this example), the system selects a Long Straddle strategy
-  - If the average implied volatility is low, the function selects a Calendar Spread strategy
+  - If the average implied volatility is low, the system selects a Calendar Spread strategy

 Currently, the system's approach combines both trend-following (EMA crossover) and a volatility-based (implied volatility) decision-making process to choose the most appropriate options trading strategy.